simo54/Candidate-Matcher/README.md

-# free_ats
+# Candidate Matcher

-A free Applicant Tracking System for recruiters and small companies with limited budget.
+A free Applicant Tracking System for recruiters and small companies.

 ![](demo.gif)